devspecops/dumbsysadmin/_posts/2015-01-15-introducing-codestrap.md

 # Conclusion

-I hope you liked this journey feel free to add me on linked in and drop me a line.
+If you have any questions feel free to contact me on [Linkedin](http://au.linkedin.com/in/dexterplameras).

 CodeStrap has a client/server feature built into the code.
 I'll reserve that for the next blog post.
 As stated before CodeStrap is still under development.
 There is still a bit of work to do, but hopefully you get the